Sebbl22/azure-devops-migration-tools/docs/index.md

 * **Martin Hinshelwood, naked Agility Ltd** - [@MrHinsh](https://github.com/MrHinsh) is the founder of the Azure DevOps Migration Tools is available worldwide to help organisations plan and enact their migration efforts.
 You can contact him through [naked Agility Ltd.](https://nkdagility.com).
 * **Wes MacDonald, LIKE 10 INC.** - [@wesmacdonald](https://github.com/wesmacdonald) is a DevOps Consultant located in Toronto, Canada.
 You can reach out to him via [LIKE 10 INC.](http://www.like10.com).
-* **Ove Bastiansen** - [@ovebastiansen](https://github.com/ovebastiansen) is a DevOps consultant living in Oslo, Norway, but working worldwide in todays remote friendly world.
+* **Ove Bastiansen** - [@ovebastiansen](https://github.com/ovebastiansen) is a DevOps consultant living in Oslo, Norway, but working worldwide in today's remote friendly world.
 You can reach him via his GitHub profile [https://github.com/ovebastiansen](https://github.com/ovebastiansen).
 * **Gordon Beeming** - [@DevStarOps](https://github.com/DevStarOps) is a DevOps Specialist in Durban, South Africa working at [Derivco](https://derivco.com).
 You can reach him via his [profile page](https://devstarops.com/) that links to all social media.

 ## Terms